anibalgomezprojects/balerocms-enterprise/docs/README.md

 If you activate it, you website will be load faster.

-To activate/deactivate:

-    application-dev.yml
-    balerocms:
+It will be load automatically when you execute with production profile:

+To enable/disable edit in "config/":

-        minification: true or false
+    balerocms-minification: true or false

 ## QuickStar Guide